rilmay/pi-bot/README.md

 *-d --data*

-Data to resolve external variables if *--resolver* argument is set to *cli* (if resolver is set to *environment*, then all external properties will be found in environment variables)
+Data to resolve external variables when *--resolver* argument is set to *cli* (if resolver is set to *environment*, then all external properties will be searched in environment variables)

 Example value: *TELEGRAM_TOKEN=abdfg13435,ALLOWED_USERS=@telegram_username@another_username*